jphong125/stellaapic/Writerside/topics/Startgame.md

 # Start game

 ## Overview
 In order to connect to servers, creates a game session for users.

-## Usage

-After requesting a game session with individual notified API URL, API servers will respond accordingly.
+After requesting start game with individual notified API URL, API servers will respond accordingly.

 Redirect a user to received game session URL for entering LuckyMonaco.

 ## API URL

-Requested game session API URL will be notified individually, for security reasons.
+Requested start game API URL will be notified individually, for security reasons.

 ## Request for a start game

-Requesting a game session to LuckyMonaco API Servers.
+Requesting start game to LuckyMonaco API Servers.

 ### Request parameters